L3MON4D3/LuaSnip/DOC.md

   in `file` with shorter, symbolic names (`"$PLUGINS"`, `"$CONFIG"`), but this can be extended to
   * filter files from some specific source/path
-  * more aggressively shorten paths using symbolic names, eg.
+  * more aggressively shorten paths using symbolic names, e.g.
   	`"$FRIENDLY_SNIPPETS"`

 One comfortable way to call this function is registering it as a command: